Haider1006/anagrams_finder/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing urposes.
-See deployment for notes on how to deploy the project on a live system.
-Download the py file and upload it to your jupyter notebook and you are good to go.
+Download the anagrams_finder.py file and you are good to go.

 ## Prerequisites

-What things you need to install the software and how to install them python 3 (preferably) jupyter notebook (optional)
+python 3 (preferably)
+jupyter notebook (optional)
 Dictionary.txt file
 Libraries Needed: time, collection, test

 ## Code Explained:
 1. Define a function word_sort
 --This takes one word input and sorts that word alphabetically, removing spacing(\n) and converting it to the lower case.